mahume/bamazon/README.md

 ![](gifs/customer.gif)

-2. Purchase a product
+#### Purchase a product
--   Enter the item's ID# which you would like to purchase.
+1. Enter the ID# of the product which you would like to purchase.
--   Select the quantity
+2. Select the quantity.
 *A receipt of purchase will be displayed and the grand total will be added to the 'Total Sales' column.*
 ![](gifs/purchase.gif)

-*Error: Insufficient quantity in stock.*
+3. Errors:
+*If there is insufficient stock, you will be notified and prompted again.*
 ![](gifs/insufficient-qty.gif)

-*Error: Not a numerical value.*
+*If the value is not numerical, you will be prompted to re-enter your data.*
 ![](gifs/invalid-num.gif)

-3. Exit
+#### Exit
+-   A goodbye message will be shown and the app will exit.

 ### <a name="manager"></a> Manager
 1. Type the following code into the command line: